Natural Resources AMP

 Requirements for Advancement to Candidacy for the Degree of Master of Science

 Successful completion of any required courses, and at least 15 graded graduate credits earned in compilation of the graduate GPA.
 A GPA of 3.00 or greater is also required.
-After successfully completing both your Thesis Proposal and Written/Oral Comprehensive Examination, you will be advanced to candidacy for the M.S.
+After successfully completing both the Thesis Proposal and Written/Oral Comprehensive Examination, students will be advanced to candidacy for the M.S.